-a) Determine whether some or all of the receipts of the company, close corporation or trust consist of "remuneration"
+(a) Determine whether some or all of the receipts of the company, close corporation or trust consist of "remuneration"

 If the receipts do not include "remuneration" as defined, no employees' tax is deductible.
-The definition of "remuneration" excludes payments made to independent contractors who are natural persons or trusts.
-The exclusion does not apply to a personal service provider.
-There is no need, as a result, to determine whether the personal service provider is an "independent contractor" for purposes of the Fourth Schedule to the Act.
+The definition of "remuneration" excludes payments made to independent contractors who are natural persons or trusts, but the exclusion does not apply to personal service providers.6 There is no need, as a result, to determine whether the personal service provider is an "independent contractor" for purposes of the Fourth Schedule.
 If remuneration is paid or payable, then proceed to the next test.